datacarpentry/python-socialsci/episodes/02-basics.md

 ## Basic Python datatypes

 So far we have seen three basic Python data types; Integer, Float and String.
 There is another basic datatype; Boolean.
 Boolean variables can only have the values of either `True` or `False`.
-(Remember, python is case sensitive, so be careful of your spelling.)
+(Remember,.language-python is case sensitive, so be careful of your spelling.)
 We can define variables to be of type boolean by setting their value accordingly.

 ~~~